 The purpose of the Margin of Safety (MOS) is to account for any uncertainty that the allocations will result in attainment of water quality standards.
-For this TMDL an explicit ten percent (10 percent) MOS is applied.
-This is expected to provide an adequate accounting of uncertainty, especially given that the wastewater treatment facilities in the watershed have demonstrated consistently being well below their permitted TSS discharge limit.
-All of the wastewater treatment facilities in the watershed are also pond systems, which only discharge during spring and fall windows (i.e., before June 15th and after September 15th).
+For this TMDL an explicit 10 percent MOS is applied.
+This is expected to provide an adequate accounting of uncertainty, especially given that the wastewater treatment facility has demonstrated consistently being well below their permitted TSS discharge limit.
+The Campbell WWTF is a pond system, which only discharges during spring and fall windows (i.e., March 1-June 30 and September 1-December 31).
 It should also be noted that the mechanisms for soil loss from agricultural sources and the factors that affect this have been extensively studied over the years and are quite well understood.
-Much work has been done and continues to be done to target agricultural best management practices (BMPs) for soil loss prevention (see pages 25-26).
-Follow-up effectiveness monitoring will provide a means to evaluate installed BMPs in terms of compliance with WLAs and progress towards achievement of the TMDL.
+Much work has been done and continues to be done to target agricultural best management practices (BMPs) for soil loss prevention.
+Follow-up effectiveness monitoring will provide a means to evaluate installed BMPs in terms of compliance with LAs and progress towards achievement of the TMDL targets.

-For the impaired reaches in which the allocation for the low flow, dry, and mid-range flow zones required use of an alternative method of calculation, i.e., a concentration-based limit, an implicit MOS was used.
+For the circumstance in which the allocation for the low flow zone requires the use of an alternative method of calculation, i.e., a concentration-based limit, an implicit MOS was used.
 An implicit MOS means that conservative assumptions were built into the TMDL and the allocations.
 In these instances, a key conservative assumption is that the reaches are expected to meet the TMDL requirements because the permitted point source dischargers are only allowed to discharge in the spring and fall, as noted above, meaning that during a significant portion of the year the discharge is zero.
-The WWTFs in the watershed have also consistently demonstrated discharging an effluent that is well below their permitted TSS limit of 45 mg/l, thereby providing additional capacity.
+The WWTF has also consistently demonstrated discharging an effluent that is well below their permitted TSS limit of 45 mg/l, thereby providing additional capacity.
 Finally, during these lower flow conditions the stream itself is primarily being fed by ground water, this ground water typically conveys very little TSS.